EB corbos Linux SDK

 The amd64/qemu/ebcl/systemd/berrymill defines a QEMU image using berrymill and kiwi-ng for building the root filesystem.
 This root filesystem is a very minimal one, only providing systemd, udev and the default command line tools.

-The amd64 EB corbos Linux systemd elbe image
+The amd64 EB corbos Linux systemd debootstrap image

-The amd64/qemu/ebcl/systemd/berrymill defines a QEMU image using elbe for building the root filesystem.
+The amd64/qemu/ebcl/systemd/debootstrap defines a QEMU image using debootstrap for building the root filesystem.
 This root filesystem is a very minimal one, only providing systemd, udev and the default command line tools.

 The amd64 EB corbos Linux crinit images